It’s Art Week Miami 2018! Get Ready!

-Art should be fun, exciting and thought provoking!
+Art should be fun, exciting, and thought-provoking.
 But with all the shows in town, it can seem a bit overwhelming.
-Here’s your guide to get your through the week and Basel-ing like a pro!
+Here’s your guide to get you through the week and Basel-ing like a pro.
+It’s Art Week Miami 2018!

 Art Basel Miami Beach